Waynexia888/InstaDemo-2020/README.md

 # InstaDemo-2020
-[InstaDemo 2020](https://boiling-hamlet-70586.herokuapp.com/) is a minimal backend project(inspired by instagram) in Django, and it is also a social application that allow users to share, edit and comment photos.
+[InstaDemo 2020](https://boiling-hamlet-70586.herokuapp.com/) is a minimal backend project(inspired by Instagram) in Django, and it is also a social application that allows users to share, edit, and comment photos.

 [Live Demo](https://boiling-hamlet-70586.herokuapp.com/)<br/><br/> Username: `demo`; Password: `123zxc456`; <br/><br/>
 ![Dashpage 1111](static/images/1111.png)<br/><br/><br/>